 You can find hotels in Athens by location, price, whether or not it has a swimming pool, and see photos and reviews by using Matt's Hotels of Greece where I have done the work of finding the best hotels by category, location and price with many hotels you can book and then cancel

-or you can go to my Hotel Booking Assistance Page and I will help you find what you are looking for.
+You can also go to my Hotel Booking Assistance Page and I will help you find what you are looking for.

 Where to Stay in Athens (Is it Safe?)